Fody/Fody/readme.md

 </Weavers>
 ```

+See [Configuration](https://github.com/Fody/Fody/wiki/Configuration) in the wiki for additional options.

 The [Project Configuration Manager](https://github.com/tom-englert/ProjectConfigurationManager/wiki/6.-Fody) provides an interactive tool that can support you configuring your weavers, which is especially helpful in solutions with many projects.